[keepstore] Return 5xx (not 4xx) if block is not found due to transient backend device failure

 keepstore will return a 503 status so that the client can retry instead of mistakenly believe that the block is not there.

-#6 Updated by Lucas Di Pentima 2 months ago
+#6 Updated by Lucas Di Pentima over 2 years ago

 Re-running developer-run-tests-remainder at: https://ci.curoverse.com/job/developer-run-tests-remainder/1117/